zoisite-rb/zoisite-rb/guides/source/active_job_basics.md

 ### Create the Job

-Active Job provides a Rails generator to create jobs.
+Active Job provides a Zoisite generator to create jobs.
 The following will create a job in `app/jobs` (with an attached test case under `test/jobs`):

 ```bash